LXShades/comp120-tinkering-audio/README.md

 * **Potential sound types** Sine wave, saw wave, square wave, more?
 * **Potential filters types** Pitch, volume, clip, combine, reverse, more?

+## Plan of action!!!

+* Add a user interface
+* Basic window
+* Button to save sound
+* Add sliders to adjust volume, frequency and number of echoes
+* Twist!
+Sliders are all done in colours.
+For creatvity
+* Small colour box to show the colour of the sound

+## Added Bonus Stuff!

+* Funny reactions to your colours
+* Image and pseudo random text